-John Elway’s daughter defends Broncos GM after eighth straight loss
+John Elway’s daughter defends Broncos general manager after eighth straight loss

 ENGLEWOOD, Colo. — It’s fair to say it’s been a rough season for Broncos fans.

-The team has lost eight straight games, have a record of 3-9, and will likely miss the playoffs for the second consecutive year.
+The team has lost eight straight games, have a 3-9 record and likely will miss the playoffs for the second consecutive year.

-The losing streak is the longest in 50 years and many Broncos fans are upset with some even calling for first year coach Vance Joseph – or even John Elway – to be fired.
+The losing streak is the longest in 50 years and many Broncos fans are upset, with some even calling for first-year coach Vance Joseph — or even general manager John Elway — to be fired.

 “I will always be his #1 fan no matter what,” Juliana Elway posted Sunday on Instagram.
-“People are so quick to blame and give up the one time the Broncos are struggling.”
+“People are so quick to blame and give up the one time the Broncos are struggling.

 “No one has any clue how hard my dad or anyone else for that matter, works to build the best team possible.”